 The Fair Labor Standards Act (FLSA) is the federal law requiring employers to pay minimum wage and overtime.
 If you work more than 40 hours in a week, you're entitled to time-and-a-half pay for the overtime hours.
 The law applies to most private employers and covers millions of workers nationwide.

-What the FLSA Does
+What does the FLSA do?

 The Fair Labor Standards Act, passed in 1938 and amended multiple times since, does four main things: